KengoA/fantasy-basketball/README.md

 ### Project Structure

-This project consists of 9 Jupyter notebooks and functionalities are described below.
+This project consists of 9 Jupyter notebooks and functionalities are described below, where the second half consists of construcing machine leanring models and making inference, and optimising lineups for DraftKings.

 - [01.data_scraping.ipynb](src/01.data_scraping.ipynb) scrapes games data from Basketball-Reference.com and salary and position information from RotoGuru.